- Jennifer Dare

 When you know your conversion rate and how it has changed, you’ll know whether you can set aggressive goals to increase it.

-Fortunately, Quantify’s product detail provides you up to two years of data on your product performance, as well as the Optimize report.
+Fortunately, Seller Labs Pro’s product detail provides you up to two years of data on your product performance, as well as the Optimize report.
 The thing to consider with the Optimize report is that products will appear or disappear on it based on conversion rate changes.
 So if a product suddenly appears you’ll know that it’s enjoyed a higher conversion rate in the past, which means you should check to see if you’re winning the Buy Box.

 But if a product you see seems to consistently be on that report, it’s a prime opportunity for you to make changes.